 - Leadership needs to decide how to establish a good transition process for introducing the new Executive Director to the staff and the congregation.
 This may involve an exit transition for an existing Executive Director.

 The NATA office is available to assist NATA members and URJ congregations in the search process, and members are encouraged to consult with the NATA office as necessary.
 In addition, NATA is made up of many seasoned experienced executive directors, who can be wonderful resources and can be contacted through the NATA office.

 The NATA Job Posting Board

-NATA provides potential candidates with a list of open positions in congregations and Jewish institutions on its website.
+NATA provides potential candidates with a list of open positions in congregations and Jewish institutions on its Members Only section of this website.
 NATA members can access the website postings for free and receive, in addition, periodic email reminders and updates.
 Non-NATA member individuals who pay a fee are also given access to the website postings.

 A congregation or such institution (hereinafter referred to as the “congregation”) interested in having a position posted should contact the NATA office by email, or by phone at 1-800-966-6282.

 To post the job, follow these simple steps:

 - Make sure that you have read the NATA Job Listing Guide.

 - Have you completed a concise but accurate job description?
 See the NATA website for sample job descriptions

 - Fill out an online application form The NATA office will verify that the current executive director if there is one, is aware that the congregation is going through a search process.
 After the NATA office receives the completed application, the congregation will be contacted by the NATA Executive Director to review the application with them and to answer questions.
 Once approved for posting, the new position is posted on NATA’s website in a secure section.